Hematuria: Epidemiology

 In the United States, microscopic hematuria has a prevalence of somewhere between 2% and 31%.
 Higher rates exist in individuals older than 60 years of age and those with a current or prior history of smoking.
 Only a fraction of individuals with microhematuria are diagnosed with a urologic cancer.
 When asymptomatic populations are screened with dipstick and/or microscopy medical testing about 2% to 3% of those with hematuria have a urologic malignancy.
 Routine screening is not recommended.
 Individuals with risk factors who undergo repeated testing have higher rates of urologic malignancies.
-These risks factors include age (> 35 years), male gender, previous or current smoking, chemical exposure (e.g., benzenes or aromatic amines), and prior pelvic radiation therapy.
+These risks factors include age (> 40 years), male gender, previous or current smoking, chemical exposure (e.g., benzenes, hydrocarbons, aromatic amines), history of chemotherapy (alkylating agents, ifosfamide), prolonged foreign body in the bladder (such as a bladder catheter), prior pelvic radiation therapy, or greater than 25 red blood cells per high powered field on urine microscopy.

+The prevalence of microscopic hematuria in North Africa is very high due to the high prevalence of the blood fluke schistosoma haematobium, which chronically infects the urinary tract.

 In pediatric populations, the prevalence is 0.5–2%.
 Risks factor include older age and female gender.
 About 5% of individuals with microscopic hematuria receive a cancer diagnosis.
 40% of individuals with macroscopic hematuria (blood easily visible in the urine) receive a cancer diagnosis.